pwujczyk/ProductivityTools.NugetTools/README.md

 ## Install.ps1

-It performs set of steps to prepare solution to be ‘NugetPT ready’
+It performs set of steps to prepare solution to be _NugetPT ready_

 ![Flow](Images/Flow.png)